 Remember that, at the heart of the ‘wave of morality’ is Hezbollah, which he referred to as a "symbol of pure thought of Islam".
 The backdrop image for the conference was an hourglass, with the US broken at the bottom and a ball with the Star of David (Israel) falling through quickly behind.

 Iran’s government is run in a two-column structure.
 On one side, there is the Supreme Leader (Ayatollah Khamenei) and the Guardian Council, a collection of mullahs in place to ensure that the government (and all things in Iranian life) adheres to the religious beliefs of the revolution.
 On the other side of the structure, the Mejlis is the Iranian Parliament.
 While the parliamentary members are elected by the Iranian public, the candidates they have to choose from are strictly screened and controlled by the Guardian Council (read: democratic reformists need not apply).
 The Iranian Presidency sits essentially between these two bodies as chief executor of their dictates.
+Ayatollah Khameini and the mullahs of the Guardian Council seem to unexpectedly have a tiger by the tail.
+The Tiger continues to effectively and boldly remove the mask from the regime on an international stage.
+At the same time, to the degree that the Guardian Council has desired to improve at least economic ties internationally, Ahmadinejad is making this exponentially and possibly perpetually more difficult.
+While he was hand-selected by them, he has proven to be even to the right of them.

 Internationally, the United States and the EU have agreed to postpone an Iranian referral to the UN Security Council for a vote on sanctions regarding their nuclear program, having brought Russia into the fold to offer Russian enrichment of Iranian fuel and limiting Iran to the initial process of uranium ore conversion.
 At first glance, this can appear another frustrating delay and advantage for Iran.
 However, it is entirely possible that this move was put forth in full expectations that Iran would reject anything that removes their ability to enrich uranium.
 They have, as would be expected, accepted to ‘talk about having talks’ on the Russian solution.
 That in itself buys operations time and forestalls sanctions.
 But eventually, Iran will surely reject it, putting the final nail into the Iranian/Security Council coffin.
 It will have effectively brought Russia (and its veto power) on board.

 Probably not by coincidence, it was released that Western intelligence reports indicate that Iran is training Chechen terrorists inside Iran near Qom and sending them back to Chechnya to fight Russian troops there.
 While entirely conceivable, the report’s validity is not the immediate issue.
 What is the issue in the context of the coming Iranian/EU-US-Russian negotiations is that intelligence agencies do not accidentally leak things to reporters.
 It was made publicly available for a reason: To solidify the Russian stance with America and the EU on Iran.
 The Russian vote at the Security Council would leave China to stand for Iran alone with a veto.
 China is not likely to choose this route and will therefore abstain.
 UNSC coffin nailed shut.
+Ahmadinejad has made repeated statements (as have many Iranian officials) regarding Iran’s “right” to a full nuclear fuel cycle.
+He is being internationally boxed in.

 Ahmadinejad is dangerous as it is, given his apparent disposition, as the president of the world’s foremost state sponsor of terrorism.
 But as the president of a nuclear armed nation, the situation could be untenable.